brekk/parkplace/README.md

 In addition to the base define function, there are nearly the permutations for the the second-to-last parameter of `define` above:

 *  `mutable` - enumerable, writable, configurable (essentially an alias of `define`)
-*  `private` - non-enumerable, writable, non-configurable
+*  `secret` - non-enumerable, writable, non-configurable
+*  `open` - enumerable, non-writable, configurable
+*  `guarded` - enumerable, writable, configurable
 *  `readable` - enumerable, non-writable, non-configurable
-*  `public` - enumerable, non-writable, configurable
 *  `writable` - enumerable, writable, non-configurable
 *  `constant` - non-enumerable, non-writable, non-configurable
-*  `protected` - enumerable, writable, configurable

 (I didn't see much purpose in a non-enumerable, writable, configurable property, as it feels like a secret API, but perhaps one can be added in the future.
 And if you want a truly private context, use `hidden` below.)